ebachard/miniDart/README.md

 **A handball development project is underway.
 The miniDart software will be one of the resources used for its financing.
 The goal is to fund an international handball tournament for a young women's team (-13)**

 **Thus, the software miniDart, when complete, will be sold first.
-When enough money has been recovered, the sources of the software will be licensed under the LGPL.**
+When enough money has been recovered, the sources of the software are available under the GPL v2 license.**

 Two versions are available for download.
 One for **Windows 7 (64 bits) or later**, the other for **Linux Intel (64 bits)** .
 For the Linux version, instructions are given in the directory containing the archives.